We all experience grief in our lives. But when you’re caring for a loved one with Alzheimer’s or another dementia, grief is a regular visitor.

 Or listen on the go:

-Download the audio file by right clicking directly on the play button below and selecting “Save audio as.”
+Download the audio file by clicking the down arrow below.

 Be sure to read Kim’s guest post right here on Together in This: Grief Needs Space to Breathe